-Due to the large number of sources operating on site at one time the overall levels at the receiver do not fluctuate significantly above the background level due to impact events such as hatch cover drops.
-As such the intermittency modifying factory does not apply.
+Due to the large number of sources operating on site at one time the overall levels at the receiver do not fluctuate significantly above the background level.
+As such the intermittency modifying factor does not apply.
 From our observations on site, measurements at the receiver locations and modelling results we confirm that none of the modifying factors from Section 4 of the NSW INP apply to the overall noise levels at the receivers.